Dripper: Token-Efficient Main HTML Extraction with a Lightweight LM: Dataset and Benchmark

 \subsection{Training Data Construction}

-To train our model effectively, we construct a large-scale, multi-faceted training dataset engineered to capture the diversity of the modern web.
-The dataset is curated through a three-stage sampling and filtering pipeline, ensuring variety in page layout, language, and document format.
+To ensure robust model generalization, we curate a large-scale, high-diversity training dataset through a rigorous three-stage pipeline designed to maximize coverage across page layouts, languages, and document formats.

-\textbf{Stage 1: Layout-Diverse Sampling.} The initial stage focuses on capturing structural diversity.
-We begin by grouping pages by domain across 107 dumps of the Common Crawl dataset.
-For each domain, we featurize the DOM tree structure of its pages (capped at 10,000 randomly sampled pages for larger domains) and computed their pairwise cosine similarity.
-We then apply the DBSCAN algorithm to these feature vectors to identify distinct layout clusters.
-From this process, we sample one representative webpage from each of approximately 40 million unique clusters, yielding a candidate pool of 40 million structurally diverse pages.
+\textbf{Stage 1: Layout-Aware Sampling.} To capture structural heterogeneity, we aggregate pages by domain across 107 Common Crawl snapshots.
+For each domain, we extract structural features from the DOM trees (capping large domains at 10,000 randomly sampled pages) and compute pairwise cosine similarities.
+We then apply DBSCAN clustering to these feature vectors to identify distinct layout patterns.
+From each of the resulting approximately 40 million unique clusters, we sample a single representative webpage, yielding a candidate pool of \textbf{40 million} structurally diverse pages.

-\textbf{Stage 2: Multilingual and Format-Aware Filtering.} From this candidate pool, the second stage filtered for linguistic and format diversity.
-We first extract the main content of each page using \texttt{Trafilatura} and then employ the \texttt{Fasttext} lid-176\footnote{https://fasttext.cc/docs/en/language-identification.html} model for language identification.
-This step produced a balanced 10-million-page subset (4.75M English, 4.75M Chinese, 0.5M other languages).
-To further enhance diversity, we categorize these pages using the format classifier proposed by ~\citep{organize_the_web_citation_key}.
-A final balanced sampling across these identified formats results in a set of approximately 1 million pages (485k English, 487k Chinese, 50k other) for the final annotation stage.
+\textbf{Stage 2: Multilingual and Format Filtering.} We refine this candidate pool to ensure linguistic balance and format diversity.
+First, we extract the main text using Trafilatura and employ FastText lid-176\footnote{https://fasttext.cc/docs/en/language-identification.html} for language identification.
+This process produces a balanced subset of 10 million pages, comprising 4.75M English, 4.75M Chinese, and 0.5M pages in other languages.
+To prevent format bias, we further categorize these pages using a specialized web format classifier~\citep{organize_the_web_citation_key}.
+We then perform stratified sampling across the identified formats, resulting in a curated set of approximately 1 million pages (485k English, 487k Chinese, 50k others) for annotation.

-\textbf{Stage 3: Final Annotation.} In the final stage, we process these 1 million pages through our simplification algorithm (detailed in Section~\ref{sec:preprocessing}).
-The resulting \texttt{Simplified HTML} is then provided to the Deepseek-chat API with a carefully crafted prompt (see Appendix Figure \ref{code:prompt}) to generate block-level labels.
-This automated pipeline yields approximately 1 million pages with high-quality, block-level annotations.
-After a final filtering step to remove samples containing no main content (i.e., all blocks were labeled as 'other'), we obtain our final training dataset of 870,945 samples.
+\textbf{Stage 3: Automated Annotation.} The selected candidates are processed via our HTML simplification algorithm (see §\ref{sec:preprocessing}) to generate input sequences.
+We then utilize the \textbf{DeepSeek-V3.2} API to generate block-level labels for the Simplified HTML using a strictly defined prompt (see Appendix Figure~\ref{code:prompt}).
+Following a quality control step that discards samples yielding no main content (i.e., where all blocks are labeled as 'other'), we establish a final training corpus of \textbf{986,442 samples}.